 You can apply for a refund of any unused myki money, unused myki pass or part used myki pass at any time, more information can be found on the PTV website

 Melbourne public transport zones changed from January 1 2015, the whole network is now classed as Zone 1.

 This means you pay one price to travel to/from La Trobe University and beyond.
-If all you travel is still in the old Zone 2 then you will pay an even cheaper price to travel.

 Eligible students for the Victorian Public Transport (VPT) concession card will automatically be emailed a pre-filled application form to their La Trobe student email account.